jammycakes/badbehavior.net/README.md

 can just drop into your web application and configure with a couple of lines in your web.config file.

-Installing and configuring Bad Behavior on most platforms is simple and takes only a few minutes.
+Installing and configuring Bad Behavior is simple and takes only a few minutes.
 In most cases, no configuration at all is needed.
 Simply turn it on and stop worrying about spam!

 The core of Bad Behavior is free software released under the GNU Lesser General Public License, version 3, or at your option, any later version.

 Status
 ------
-This project is currently in the early stages of development and is not yet ready for production.
-Some notes on its progress can be found in the porting.txt file in the solution.

-In particular, the API should be considered unstable and liable to change without notice.
+Bad Behavior .NET is currently in "alpha" status.
+All the tests from the original PHP version have now been ported to .NET, although more testing is required and no guarantees are given as to this project's stability, so use it at your own risk.

+The API is not yet officially stable, but only minor changes are anticipated between now and the 1.0 release.

 Building
 --------